SurenBono/cc/README.md

 - Dual mining test with 2 directory
 - l.sh & l2.sh run on 2 screen
-- or l.sh & k2.sh/ k.sh & k2.sh but never a l.sh & l.sh ir k.sh & k.sh becouse both are using the same config.json
+- or l.sh & k2.sh/ k.sh & k2.sh but never a l.sh & l.sh ir k.sh & k.sh becouse both are using the same config.json or config2.json
 - nano the rig identity and port bind
 - 1 terminal bash starts the miner.
 - Automatically Run miner on each